-- (a) There is adopted for the purpose of establishing rules and regulations for the erection, construction, enlargement, alteration, repair, moving, removal, conversion, demolition, occupancy, equipment, use, height, area, and maintenance of buildings or structures the International Residential Code as required in V.T.C.A., Local Government Code § 214.212 and the International Building Code, 2000 edition.
+stablishing rules and regulations for the erection, construction, ng, removal, conversion, demolition, occupancy, equipment, use, height, area, and maintenance of buildings or structures the International Residential Code as required in V.T.C.A., Local Government Code § 214.212 and the International Building Code, 2000 edition.
 The codes are adopted, except as hereinafter amended, including all appendices.
 One copy of such codes are on file in the office of the city secretary.
-The codes are adopted and incorporated as fully as if set out at length in this article, and shall be controlling in the construction of all buildings and other structures within the city limits. - (b) In the event of a conflict between the provisions of the building codes adopted by reference in subsection (a) of this section, and any provision of this chapter or any other ordinance, the more stringent provision shall prevail.
+The codes are adopted and incorporated as fully as if set out at length in this article, and shall be controlling in the construction of all buildings and other structures within the city limits.

+(b) In the event of a conflict between the provisions of the building codes adopted by reference in subsection (a) of this section, and any provision of this chapter or any other ordinance, the more stringent provision shall prevail.